Gem Fossicking

 Identifying Gemstones

 Gemstones are hard to spot but if you are planning to go gem fossicking, then you need to be able to tell one material that you gather, from another.
-The first thing you need to know is that gemstones are found in different colours also look at, How to Preserve Flowers and have different characteristics.
+The first thing you need to know is that gemstones are found in different colours also see, RC Sailboats and have different characteristics.
 It is quite difficult, for a newbie, to differentiate between the genuine and the fake.

 It is best to take your catch to a certified gemmologist and get it checked out for authenticity.